Stay Safe by using your Common Sense on Safari.

 Common Sense on Safari is The Rule of the Day – Don’t Leave Home without it.

-Common Sense is not something we are born with but develops over time.
-It is a form of practical decision-making that allows us to see the consequences of our actions, and common Sense stops us from making mistakes that result in a bad outcome.
+Common Sense is not something we are born with; it develops over time.
+It represents a form of practical decision-making that helps us understand the consequences of our actions, preventing mistakes that could lead to undesirable outcomes.

-Based on our years of experience as a Ugandan safari tour operator, we have put together some common sense tips and advice that you will find helpful in preparing for your Safari in the Pearl of Africa.
+Based on our years of experience as a Ugandan safari tour operator, we have compiled some helpful, common-sense tips and advice to assist you in preparing for your adventure in the Pearl of Africa.

 Use Your Common Sense on Safari in Uganda